andrewtdiz/Weave/docs/tutorials/components/children.md

             ForValues( ... )
         }
     end
-    ```
+    `
 !!! fail "Not allowed"
 Don't return multiple values straight from your function.
-Prefer to use an
+Prefer to use an array instead.
-    array instead.
-    ```Lua
+`Luau
     -- returns *multiple* instances (not surrounded by curly braces!) local function Component()
         return